Beniofh/CNN_SDM_and_RF_for_Fish_2024/README.md

 ```

 ### **II.3.
 Downloading data**
-The input and output data used in our article and needed to run the scripts are not directly on the GitHub repository because they are too large.
-This data is available [`here`](https://lab.plantnet.org/seafile/d/387e43c4f1ae495c96ba/).
-They should be available in Inria (National Institute for Research in Digital Science and Technology) open data repository in the near future.
+The input and output data used in our article and required to run the scripts are not available directly on the GitHub repository as they are too large.
+This data is available in the Inria (National Institute for Research in Digital Science and Technology) open data repository on the French government's multidisciplinary repository: [`doi.org/10.57745/TDWEHA`](https://doi.org/10.57745/TDWEHA,).

 The downloadable data consists of three .zip files :<br>

-- The **`inputs.zip`** (7 Go) contains the basic input data required to run most of the scripts.
+- The **`inputs.zip`** (approximately 7 Go) contains the basic input data required to run most of the scripts.
 These data are the environmental rasters for all fish counts, some environmental data for presence-only fish data, tables of fish species data (presence-only and counts), and the outputs of the training models used in the article (training metadata and trained model weights).

-- The **`outputs.zip`** (522 Mo) contains examples of script outputs from the GitHub repository.
+- The **`outputs.zip`** (approximately 500 Mo) contains examples of script outputs from the GitHub repository.
 Some of these outputs are required to run the scripts in the scr_metrics_and_figures folder in the GitHub repository.

-- The **`complementary_inputs.zip`** (10 Go) contains additional input data in order to run the scripts `cnn_sdm_presence_only.py` and `pred_cnn_sdm_presence_only.py` (see part III.2) that cannot be run on standard machines.
+- The **`complementary_inputs.zip`** (approximately 10 Go) contains additional input data in order to run the scripts `cnn_sdm_presence_only.py` and `pred_cnn_sdm_presence_only.py` (see part III.2) that cannot be run on standard machines.
 These are scripts that require a lot of computing resources and which must run on supercomputers.
 These additional data are all environmental rasters associated with the presence of fish. ⚠️ If you cannot or do not want to run these two scripts, you do not need to download `complementary_inputs.zip`.

 ### **II.4.
 Finalising the installation**
 After downloading the data, put the files `inputs.zip`, `outputs.zip` and `complementary_inputs.zip` in `./CNN_SDM_and_RF_for_Fish_2024/downloads` (`complementary_inputs.zip` is not obligatory as stated in part II.3).
 Then open a terminal in `./CNN_SDM_and_RF_for_Fish_2024` and run the commands below.
 This will unzip the .zip files and automatically put the files in `./CNN_SDM_and_RF_for_Fish_2024/inputs` and `./CNN_SDM_and_RF_for_Fish_2024/outputs`.